What to Know BEFORE Swimming with Sharks in Oahu

 That being said, it is important to put aside any preconceived beliefs you have about sharks before you embark on your Oahu shark tour.
 The reality is, sharks are far more threatened by us than we are by them.

 As we enter into the ocean, we are guests in their home.
 Instead of cultivating fear, cultivate gratitude and a sense of respect for the ocean and all of the creatures that call it home, including the hundreds of species of shark.
-How special is it to be able to encounter such a powerful creature in its natural habitat alongside expert guides?
+How special is it to encounter such a powerful creature in its natural habitat alongside expert guides?

 If you’re anything like me, any sense or nervousness will be replaced by awe the moment you see a shark swim gracefully beneath you.
 It seems like that was everyone’s experience during my shark diving tour.